- This post contains affiliate links. Read more here.

 Best Catnip Puzzle Toy: Petstages Catnip Chase Track Interactive Cat Toy

-For kitties less interested in food, catnip puzzles provide a fantastic alternative.
-Relying on your cat’s sense of smell and movement, this catnip chase track toy features peek-a-boo openings for your kitty to pounce, stalk, and paw at the balls.
+For kitties less interested in food, catnip puzzles provide a good alternative.
+Relying on your cat’s sense of smell and interest in movement, this catnip chase track toy features peek-a-boo openings for your kitty to pounce, stalk, and paw at the balls.
+To fill the toy, just rotate the top to reveal the hole, then add catnip and spin the top so the perforations line up with the compartment.

 - Adjustable catnip compartment for varying scent strength